Athens Gay Travel

 Below are some more recommendations that you may not have known about!

-I definitely recommend a trip to the Panathenaic Stadium, the site of the first modern Olympic games.
+The Panathenaic Stadium was the site of the first modern Olympic games.
+I highly recommend a visit!
 It’s also the only stadium in the world that is built entirely of Marble.

 The Plaka Stairs are the most notable spot in this area.
 You’ll find restaurants perched all along the street, which are most popular for epic sunset views.
 In my opinion, this area is way better than the rest of Plaka!

-I actually found out about Anafiotika from a local Greek guy that offered to take a photo of my on the street in Plaka.
+I found out about Anafiotika from a local Greek guy that offered to take a photo of me on the street in Plaka.
 Continue walking up the hillside until you reach a lookout point that sits just below the walled mountainside of the Acropolis viewing point.

 The Acropolis Museum